ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 ## Getting the code

-the first step is to get the cpython code. for that we gonna just clone the official repo on github :
+the first step is to get the cpython code.
+For that we gonna just clone the official repo on github :

 {% highlight bash %}
 $ git clone https://github.com/python/cpython.git